UEFA Euro 2008 Group A

 Group A of UEFA Euro 2008 was played from 7 to 15 June 2008.
 All six group matches were played at venues in Switzerland, in Basel and Geneva.
 The group consisted of co-hosts Switzerland, UEFA Euro 2004 hosts and finalists Portugal, as well as the Czech Republic and Turkey.
+Portugal, the Czech Republic, and Türkiye were later drawn in same group in the UEFA Euro 2024.

 Portugal won their first two games against Turkey and the Czech Republic, scoring five goals in the process, to qualify for the quarter-finals as group winners.
 The second quarter-final berth was to go to the winners of the match between Turkey and the Czech Republic.
 As the two teams had identical records going into the game, if the match had finished as a draw, the quarter-final place would have been determined by a penalty shoot-out – what would have been the first group stage penalty shoot-out in a major international tournament.
 Meanwhile, Switzerland became the first team to be eliminated from the tournament after losing to Turkey 2–1 in their second match, Arda Turan scoring a deflected winner in the last minute, having lost 1–0 to the Czech Republic in their opening match.
 This match between Switzerland and Turkey was dubbed the "Bath of Basel" as the rain poured down incessantly.
-The weather suited the long-ball Swiss more than the short-passing Turks, and before half time the Swiss had capitalised on the conditions.
+The weather suited the long-ball Swiss more than the short-passing Turks, and before half-time, the Swiss had capitalized on the conditions.
 Indeed, Hakan Yakin's goal stemmed from the ball stopping in a puddle and allowing him an easy finish.
-In the second half Turkey's more direct style yielded two goals, the second a last-minute long-range shot from Arda Turan which went in off a deflection.
+In the second half, Turkey's more direct style yielded two goals, the second a last-minute long-range shot from Arda Turan which went in off a deflection.
 This was the first of several last-gasp victories for the Turkish team at the tournament, made all the more impressive by their injury woes at that time.